Michael O'Brien (Victorian politician): Post-leadership 2021–present

 On 7 September 2021, O'Brien was replaced by Guy as party leader and opposition leader in a leadership spill.
 Initially, he declined to be in Guy's shadow cabinet, but in February 2022, he was appointed as shadow attorney-general, a role which he has held to the 11 October 2025.

 O’Brien was re-elected to his seat of Malvern at the 2022 election, with a primary vote of 52.8%.

 On 9 September 2025, O'Brien announced he will retire from Parliament at the 2026 Victorian state election, making him become replaced as Shadow Attorney-General by James Newbury on 11 October 2025.

 Political views

 O'Brien is widely considered a moderate within the Liberal Party, and is conscious about climate change.

 He is focused on making the party more appealing to the traditional moderate 'Liberal heartland' areas lost in the 2022 federal election, an area in which his seat is situated.

 Personal life

 Michael O'Brien lives in his Malvern electorate with his wife and two children.

-O'Brien is a supporter of the Carlton Football Club in the Australian Football League, a very keen golfer, and is a co-founder of the Spring Street Blues, a Victorian MP supporter group for Carlton.
+O'Brien supports the Carlton Football Club in the Australian Football League, plays golf, and co-founded the Spring Street Blues, a Victorian MP supporter group for Carlton.

 He is also a fan of Scottish football club Celtic F.C.